lalxyy/media-vault-back-end/Document of Assignment 3/Document of Assignment 3.md

 ​	For each layer, we contribute almost the same as each other.

-​	The Spring Framework is introduced and constructed by  `Carl Li` and the document is mainly writed by `Linfeng Zhao`.
+​	The Spring Framework is introduced and constructed by  `Carl Li` and the document is mainly written by `Linfeng Zhao`.